Amira 150 and Amira 300 (Moclobemide)

 How It Works

-Good to know: This medicine is only available with a doctor’s prescription and should not be given to children or adolescents under 18 years of age.
+Good to know: This medicine is available only with a doctor's prescription and should not be given to children or adolescents under 18 years of age.

 How to Take Amira 150 and Amira 300